iominh/minhongrails.github.io/_posts/2013-11-25-10-startup-tips.md

 <div class="mSpotlight">Focus on an idea you're passionate about</div>

 One member of the audience mentioned how he was an "idea factory" and didn't know how to select an idea.
-The panel advised him to select an idea he would be passionate about and something that he would be excited to work on after waking up every morning for 5+ years.
+The panel advised him to select an idea he would be excited to work on after waking up every morning for 5+ years.

 Another panelist even mentioned that "idea factory" founders are not ideal personalities for entrepreneurship since VCs look for people with focus; he suggested this person should find a cofounder to provide balance.
 This conflicted